On the homotopy type of intersections of two real Bruhat cells: The glueing maps

 \begin{lemma} Let $U$ be an upper set of ancestries.
 The subset $\BLC_U \subseteq \BLC_\sigma$ is closed and a CW complex.
 The restriction $i_\sigma|_{\BLC_U}: \BLC_U \to \BLS_U$ is a homotopy equivalence. \end{lemma}

-\begin{proof} The proof is by induction on $|U|$, the cases $|U| \le 1$ being trivial.
+\begin{proof} We use induction on $|U|$, the cases $|U| \le 1$ being trivial.
 Let $\varepsilon \in U$ be a minimal element, so that $U^\ast = U \smallsetminus \{\varepsilon\}$ is also an upper set.
 By induction hypothesis, the result holds for $U^\ast$.
 It follows from Lemma \ref{lemma:topolemma} and the proof of Theorem \ref{theo:CWcomplex} that the image of the glueing map for the cell $\BLC_\varepsilon$ is contained in $\BLC_{U^\ast}$, proving the first claim for $U$.
 The second claim follows from Lemma \ref{lemma:topolemma}. \end{proof}

 \begin{coro} The image of the glueing map for $\BLC_\varepsilon$ in contained in $\BLC_{U_\varepsilon^\ast}$. \end{coro}

 \begin{proof} This follows directly from Lemma \ref{lemma:upperset}. \end{proof}